rmasci13/FantasyMockDraft/README.md

 4. Must retrieve player rankings CSV from FantasyPros website for updated rankings

 ## Usage
-Run the Main class to start the application.
+Run the FantasyMockDraft class to start the application.
 Follow the prompts to:
-1. Set up your draft position
+1. Set up number of teams, desired draft position, and number of rounds
 2. Make selections when it's your turn
 3. View CPU team selections in real-time

+Can skip set-up step with the usage: java FantasyMockDraft [# of teams] [Draft position] [# of rounds]